Compare any two graphics cards:

 Pixel Rate

-The Radeon HD 5830 will be quite a bit (about 28%) more effective at anti-aliasing than the Radeon HD 4850 2GB, and also should be capable of handling higher screen resolutions more effectively. (explain)
+The Radeon HD 5830 should be quite a bit (about 28%) more effective at full screen anti-aliasing than the Radeon HD 4850 2GB, and also will be able to handle higher screen resolutions more effectively. (explain)

 Radeon HD 5830 12800 Mpixels/sec